MakeSchool-Tutorials/Drift-Unity-VR/P5-making-the-menu/content.md

 ![The text should float in front of you](../media/image28.png)

-To make the effect a little nicer, we made the Camera’s Background color gray.
+To make the effect a little nicer, we made the Camera’s Background color gray and the text white.

 # Starting the game